 - Hacking Chinese 2011/2012: What was and what will be

-Below are my favourite articles from 2020.
-I have included a short introduction to the article, as well as a link to the article itself.
-In case there is a podcast episode for that article, I have linked to that as well!
+Below are my favourite articles from 2021.
+I have included a short introduction to each article, as well as a link to the article itself, where you can find the related podcast episode.
+Enjoy!

 Now over to you!
 Or to all visitors, actually.
 I don’t know why these articles are popular, but I can hazard an educated guess.
 Did you like these articles, or where there others you liked more?

 I have already mentioned articles that consolidate lots of already published content, and it seems that even though these take a very long time to write, they often turn out to be quite popular.
 One such example is My best advice on how to learn Chinese characters, which summarises most things I’ve published about the subject in one place.
 It’s a mix between a summary of other content and a gateway for people to find the right articles.
 I’m happy to see that this article has received a lot of attention and hope it will float closer to the top of articles on Hacking Chinese over time!

 A new standard for the Chinese proficiency exam HSK was published last summer, and as part of the Skritter team (read more about Skritter here), I spent a fair amount of time working with the new standard, including the new vocabulary lists.
 Since there seemed to be no good guide for the new HSK and there was some misinformation or misunderstandings floating around to boot, I wrote an in-depth guide for students, focusing on what the new changes mean for you as a student (not very much, to put it briefly).
 People seem to care a lot more about HSK than they should, so I’m not surprised that this article ended up on the most popular list this year!